 There are many reasons why apple juice goes bad.
 For example, juice stored outside of the fridge and exposed to air will expire faster than those kept sealed in the fridge.

 Let’s take bottled apple juice as another example.
-Some bottled apple juices contain preservatives to keep the juice last longer, but at some point those preservatives will expire, too, which makes the juice go bad after.
+Some bottled apple juices contain preservatives to keep the juice lasting longer, but at some point, those preservatives will expire, too, which makes the juice go bad after

 How To Know If Your Juice Is Still Good Or Not?

-Apple juice is naturally sweet and refreshing to drink, but it won’t feel the same anymore when the juice goes bad.
+Apple juice is naturally sweet and refreshing to drink, it can be made from various kinds of apples.
+However, the taste will change drastically when the juice goes bad.
 Here are a few obvious ways you can tell your juice has gone bad:

 - Expiry date: Some juice can be used a few days after the expiry date, but if an unopened bottle of juice has passed the expiry dates for months and years, or an opened one or fresh one that has been in the fridge for a long time, you should discard them.